What are browser developer tools?

-The devtools live inside your browser in a subwindow that looks roughly like this:
+The devtools live inside your browser in a subwindow that looks roughly like this, depending on what browser you are using:

 How do you pull it up?
 Three ways:

-- Firefox.
-Menu ➤ ➤ Toggle Tools, or Tools ➤ Web Developer ➤ Toggle Tools
+- Firefox: Menu ➤ Web Developer ➤ Toggle Tools, or Tools ➤ Web Developer ➤ Toggle Tools

-The devtools usually open by default to the inspector, which looks something like the below screenshot.
-This tool allows you to see what the HTML on your page looks like at runtime, as well as what CSS is applied to each element on the page.
+The developer tools usually open by default to the inspector, which looks something like the following screenshot.
+This tool shows what the HTML on your page looks like at runtime, as well as what CSS is applied to each element on the page.
 It also allows you to instantly modify the HTML and CSS and see the results of your changes reflected live in the browser viewport.

 If you don't see the inspector,